GarrettHays/Galactic-Age/README.md

 ## Setup/Installation Requirements

-* _Copy the repository URL named  -PROJECT NAME-_
+* _Copy the repository URL named Galactic Age_
 * _Clone the copied repository to your desktop using the "git clone" command in a shell program_
-* _Open the cloned directory -PROJECT NAME-_
+* _Open the cloned directory Galactic Age_
 * _Navigate to the root directory of the project in your terminal_
 * _Run "npm install" in your terminal_
-* _Running "npm run test" allows you to test the business logic_
+* _Running "npm test" allows you to test the business logic_

 ## Known Bugs